magneticio/vamp.io/content/documentation/installation/dcos.md

 }
 ```

-Deploying Vamp Gateway Agent - replace `$INSTANCES` (e.g. to be the same as total number of Mesos agent nodes) and optionally other parameters:
+Deploying Vamp Gateway Agent on all public and private Mesos agent nodes through Marathon JSON - NB replace `$INSTANCES` (e.g. to be the same as total number of Mesos agent nodes) and optionally other parameters:

 ```json
 {